sparkflows/fire-tools/kubernetes/README.md

 The latest docker image available is : sparkflows/fire:py_3.2.1_3.2.81-rc42

-### Ports

-Expose the port 8080 for http and 8443 for https.

 ## AWS EKS Setup Prerequisites

 The Jupyter Notebook serves as the backend logic for the Analytical Apps.
 It would receive inputs from the App, process it and output results to be displayed back in the App.
 For this we need to grant permissions to Sparkflows in AWS EKS cluster which is done using the following manifests: